Last updated 4th May 2021:

 - HMRC’s Customs & International Trade Helpline which you can call and speak to an advisor on 0300 322 9434.
 The helpline is open from 8am to 10pm Monday to Friday and from 8am to 4pm at weekends.
 Or you can send HMRC your questions or use their webchat service.

 - View the new government on demand videos which focus on priority topics for businesses, such as exporting.
+These cover 18 topics, including importing and exporting, rules of origin and audit and accounting.
+Click here to access.

 - Specific government guidance and training is available on moving goods into, out of, or through Northern Ireland.